tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Yesterday I took the day off because today I'm starting the Rocketseat Next Level Week of immersion in the Javascript stack.
 By today I started the application that we are building in the nlw.
 I coded in react for the first time!!!
 It's really awesome.

 **Thoughts**: I'll be very focused these next days to retain the maximum of knowledge possible of this immersion on javascript stack.
 I intend to get better on node, react and all technologies around the js stack.

+### Day 81 August 04, 2020

+**Today's Progress**: Today I kept doing my project and learned how to use node to create rest api's.
+I also learned how to use imsonia to makes more easier create my requests.
+Tomorrow I'll create more routes to improve my website.

+**Thoughts**: Tomorrow I intend to learn more deeply about rest and restful APIs, maybe do some research, read the documentation and write my thoughts in notion.so.